top of page

 Mobile Phones

 In terms of cost, typically there is none because you already have one.
-In my case there was a small cost to buy a cheap low spec phone, but only a £100 or so for a reasonable phone and a PAYG SIM.
-You will only have a few hiking and weather apps on it, so you don't need a high spec phone.
+In my case there was a small cost to buy a cheap low-spec phone, but only £100 or so for a reasonable phone and a PAYG SIM.
+You will only have a few hiking and weather apps on it, so you don't need a high-spec phone.

 Satellite Phones